ibm-cloud-docs/vpc/security-groups.md

 ## Getting started
 {: #sg-getting-started}

-To get started, decide if you want to create a new security group for your resource, and [Create your security group](/docs/vpc?topic=vpc-configuring-the-security-group&interface=ui).
+To get started, decide whether you want to create a new security group for your resource, and [Create your security group](/docs/vpc?topic=vpc-configuring-the-security-group&interface=ui).

 ## Security group use cases
 {: #sg-use-cases}